now browsing by month

 Be Suspicious of Everything

-For the sake of our health, we can’t take everything at face value.
-It would be nice if we could however.
+For the sake of our health, we can’t take everything at face value, yet it would be nice if we could.

 Here’s the kicker… Depending on the severity of your allergy, you have to be suspicious of your loved ones too.
-Unless you trust them with your life (or personally provided them with ingredients) you should decline to eat food.
-Personally, I have to decline water as well.
+Unless you trust them with your life (or personally provided them with ingredients) you may need to decline to eat food prepared by others.
+Personally, I have to decline water in addition to food.

 I’m not saying you have to be a hobbit, I mean, a hermit.
 Rather, find safe ways to be around those you want to spend time with.
 That way, you can leave the suspicion at home.
-Or just invite them over to your house, then they can meet your good friend, suspicion that is.
+Alternatively, invite them over to your house for non-food get-together.

 In all honesty, I wish someone would have told me this a year ago.
 It would have saved me from a lot of physical pain.
-I also learned this lesson the hard way when I watched someone (allergic to beef) break out in hives after cooking their “safe” food on a grill.
+In addition to my personal struggles, I once watched someone (allergic to beef) break out in hives after cooking their “safe” food on a grill.
 The previous user hadn’t cleaned the grill after using it, and none of us thought to be suspicious.